aplteam/MarkAPL/Files/MarkAPL.md

 Markdown, more readable and maintainable than HTML, can be transformed into HTML.

 Because of its advantages over HTML and because the rules are easy to learn, Markdown became ubiquitous: many big names are using it now.
-Examples are StackFlow, Git, SourceForge and Trello.
+Examples are Stack Overflow, Git, SourceForge and Trello.
 Wiki engines have also started to adopt the concept.

 ### Is there a Markdown standard?